|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Havana

 Upon arrival in Havana, you are transferred to Havana's famous Vedado, where you can settle in and wander the lively and wide streets of one of the first aristocratic neighborhoods in the capital.
 Havana is bustling with museums, plazas, art galleries and prominent buildings dating from the 18th to the 20th century.
-Overnight in Havana.

 This morning, we begin our Cuban adventure with a visit to a local farmer's market as an introduction to Cuba's dynamic culture.
 We then enjoy a walking tour of Habana Vieja (Old Havana).
 We will visit the open-air plazas of San Francisco, Plaza de Armas, Plaza Vieja and Plaza de la Cathedral.
-We will also walk by the old Palaces of Palacio de los Capitanes Generales (former office and home to Spanish governors) the Palacio del Segundo Cabo and Castillo de la Real Fuerza and the monument to Havana's foundation, where you will learn about their historic significance and have plenty of time to take photographs.
+We walk by the old Palaces of Palacio de los Capitanes Generales (former office and home to Spanish governors) the Palacio del Segundo Cabo, the Castillo de la Real Fuerza and the monument to Havana's foundation, where you will learn about their historic significance and have plenty of time to take photographs.

 Day 3: Sierra del Rosario Biosphere Reserve

-We head off this morning for Western Cuba to visit the first UNESCO Biosphere Reserve in the country, known as Sierra del Rosario.
+We head off this morning for western Cuba to visit the first UNESCO Biosphere Reserve in the country, known as Sierra del Rosario.
 A bird watching paradise, this area is famed for the diversity of its natural beauty, lush woods, waterfalls, rare orchids and ferns.
 We will learn about the environmental experiences and the role of the community with a hike through this fascinating reserve, rich in local flora and fauna.
 We also visit the ruins of the Buena Vista coffee plantation where hundreds of slaves worked for French landlords.
 Later we will stop at Las Terrazas, a self sustained community initiated in 1967 and where 5000 hectares of terraced trees were planted in a major reforestation project.
 This will be an amazing opportunity to learn about Cuba's education system and interact with the staff at the local school.
 From here we visit a state-run supply store to learn about the supply and distribution of goods in Cuba.

 Day 4: Vinales Valley, Indian's Cave